ssciwr/QHCC/docs/models.md

 Example models and data are provided at [github.com/ZhaoWenzhao/QHCC](https://github.com/ZhaoWenzhao/QHCC).

-In order to run the provided example scripts, you will need to use Python 3.8 or 3.9, and install the required Python libraries:
+In order to run the provided example scripts, you will need to use Python 3.8 or 3.9, and install the required Python libraries.
+You can do this with pip, by first [downloading requirements.txt](requirements.txt) and then running:

+=== "pip"
+    ```bash
+    pip install -r requirements.txt
+    ```

+Or with conda or micromamba, by first [downloading environment.yml](environment.yml) and then running:

+=== "conda"
+    ```bash
+    conda env create -f environment.yml
+    conda activate QHCC
+    ```

+=== "micromamba"
+    ```bash
+    micromamba env create -f environment.yml
+    micromamba activate QHCC
+    ```

+Alternatively you can install the required Python libraries directly:

 === "pip"
     ```bash